-As 21st Century Fox Seeks To Take Over Sky, Fox News Goes Off The Air In Britain
+Fox News Goes Off The Air In Britain As U.K. Scrutinizes Company's Bid To Buy Sky

-At 4 o'clock Tuesday afternoon, Fox News went off the air in the UK.
-But why its parent company decided to pull the network from Britain's airwaves is the question.
+At 4 o'clock Tuesday afternoon, Fox News went off the air in the U.K. But why its parent company decided to pull the network from Britain's airwaves is the question.

 The channel's parent company, 21st Century Fox, said it was a matter of poor ratings.